 No Dedicated Mental Health Space/Therapeutic Counseling Room:

-• Almost all youth at the Juvenile Hall require MH services.
+• Almost all youth at the Juvenile Hall require mental health services.

 Electronic Monitoring Program “EMP” Services for Out of County Youth